 Although cannabis is an effective cure for some diseases, it should also be noted that exposure to it can pose some dangers to persons who have a family background with mental disorders.
 In case you also have a close relative diagnosed with some psychiatric disorder, which can be schizophrenia or bipolar disorder, you can be more likely to end up developing some similar problems with the use of cannabis.

 Often, a patient should disclose their mental health history to a healthcare professional before taking medical cannabis.
-They will assist you in evaluating your risk factors and decide as to whether cannabis can be used to treat your condition or not.
+They will assist you in evaluating your risk factors and deciding as to whether cannabis can be used to treat your condition or not.

 Ethical Consumption of Cannabis in Medicine